 Tumors in the islet cells of the pancreas often produce and secrete the hormones normally secreted by the gland.
-The most common pancreatic islet tumor affects the insulin-secreting beta cells and is called an insulinoma.
-Insulinomas are most common in dogs 5–12 years of age.
+The most common pancreatic islet tumor affects the insulin-secreting beta cells and is called an insulinoma. insulinomas in dogs are most common in 5–12 years of age.
 Other hormones and products can also be produced and secreted by islet cell tumors.

 Signs result from excessive insulin secretion, which leads to low blood sugar (hypoglycemia).
 Initially, signs include weakness, fatigue after exercise, muscle twitching, lack of coordination, confusion, and possibly changes of temperament.
 Dogs are easily agitated, occasionally becoming excited and restless.
 Periodic seizures may occur.
 A dog might also collapse, appearing to have fainted.